Skip to main content

 The JROTC ball also reinforces concepts introduced through Dining-In and Dining-Out traditions, giving cadets an opportunity to practice proper etiquette, customs, courtesies and professionalism in a formal setting.

-During the event, the leadership team for the Spartan Battalion was announced for the 2026 - 2027 school year, and cadet promotions were recognized, marking important milestones in leadership development and achievement within the program.
+During the event, the leadership team for the Spartan Battalion was announced for the 2026-2027 school year, and cadet promotions were recognized, marking important milestones in leadership development and achievement within the program.
+The promotions are as follows: Battalion Commander (BC, CDR) - Cadet Eva Duran, Battalion Command Sergeant Major (CSM) - Cadet Emerson Dazi, Alpha Company Commander - Cadet Kaitlyn Grogan, Alpha Company 1SG - Cadet Sophia Arcidiaconno, Bravo Company Commander - Cadet Georgia Maesano, Bravo Company 1SG - Cadet Emily Fuller, Battalion Staff: Battalion S3 - Cadet Aiden Caldwell.

 A special highlight of the evening was the ceremonial cake cutting.
-Following Army Ball tradition, which recognizes the oldest and youngest Soldiers present, the JROTC Ball featured the oldest veteran in the Florida community and the youngest cadet in the S.S.
-Seward Spartan Battalion.
+Following Army Ball tradition, which recognizes the oldest and youngest soldiers present, the JROTC Ball featured the oldest veteran in the Florida community, President of the American Legion Post 1250, Florida, Mr. Tom Fuller (Ret.
+Army) and the youngest cadet in the S.S.
+Seward Spartan Battalion, Cadet Naomi Gonzalez-Chavez.
 This symbolic ceremony represented the passing of knowledge, traditions, and leadership from one generation to the next.

 This event represents the successful application of the skills and values cadets have developed throughout the year while celebrating their accomplishments, camaraderie and commitment to leadership.

 • The Odyssey of the Mind World Finals was an amazing opportunity for our students.
-Over the course of the week, they shared an entirely unique, unforgettable experience.
+Over the course of the week, they shared a unique, unforgettable experience.
 Although the primary goal of the trip was the competition, the team experienced so much more.

 Students lived in the college dorms, shared meals in the dining halls, made memories at the recreation center and walked many miles across the Iowa State campus.